smtcoq/smtcoq/README.md

-The `verit` tactic applies to Coq goals of type `Prop`: it first converts the goal to a term of type `bool` (thanks to the `reflect` predicate of `SSReflect`), it then calls the reification tactic `verit_bool` (which applies only to Boolean goals), and it finally converts the goals back to `Prop`, by calling `bool2prop`, if it is not solved.
+The `verit` tactic applies to Coq goals of type `Prop`: it first converts the goal to a term of type `bool` (thanks to the `reflect` predicate of `SSReflect`), it then calls the reification tactic `verit_bool` (which applies only to Boolean goals), and it finally converts the goals back to `Prop`, if it is not solved.

 #### CVC4